paul-hammant/tbd/content/alternative-branching-models/index.md

 the branch is never merged back.
 Another is that it may indeed not have items in it from trunk that were part of a previous release (actually causing a regression).

-As the Github documentation portrays, review comments are part of the process.
+As the GitHub documentation portrays, review comments are part of the process.
 They are the speech bubbles in time line above followed by another commit, which presumably addressed the review feedback.

-How Trunk-Based Development modifies the Github Flow model:
+How Trunk-Based Development modifies the GitHub Flow model:

 ![](../5-min-overview/trunk_pr.png)